 This is really important; you need to know that they understand social media is more than just building a community through sharing content and that you need to see some ROI.
 When a client asks me this question, I can rattle off clients I have worked with over the last 18 months, but most importantly I started my social media business journey managing the social channels for Swarovski, where social media was used to build brand awareness and get our followers into our boutiques.
 You're looking for similar examples to help qualify them for the job.

 2. Do they understand your industry?

-I would never, for example, offer coaching or management services to a financial services provider.
+I would never, for example, offer coaching to a financial services provider.
 I have no experience in this area and wouldn't know the protocol or legislation around selling in this market.
 I do however know retail, inside out!
 15 years working in retail in a variety of positions means that I know customer service and how to sell - skills required for social selling and brand building.
 Don't be afraid to question your social media expert before hiring; they may not be able to give you specifics such as "I increased X's click throughs by X" because their client might not want that information shared, but they should be able to talk knowledgeably about the industry and previous successes.
 If they are just one person but offering to service all types and sizes of businesses - I'd be concerned.
 Would you hire a Jack-of-all-trades to build you a house?
 You'll be able to tell quite quickly if something isn't quite right.